Football Night in America: Super Bowl LVI

-NBC’s five-hour pregame coverage for Super Bowl LVI began at 1 ET, on February 13, the latest date for a Super Bowl.
+NBC's five-hour pregame coverage for Super Bowl LVI began at 1 ET, on February 13, the latest date for a Super Bowl.

 Rather than staying put with the Winter Olympics, NBC announced that Tirico would host both events.
 Tirico started in Beijing, then flew back to the U.S. and Los Angeles, to host from the game site, SoFi Stadium.
 Tirico, who also presided the Lombardi Trophy presentation, hosted on the main set with Dungy and Brees, outside SoFi.
 Taylor, making her NBC Super Bowl debut, hosted on the famous Santa Monica Pier with Simms, while Collinsworth, also making his NBC Super Bowl debut, hosted inside the stadium with Harrison.
 For the first time all season, Florio joined the crew on the road.

 2022

-With Tirico succeeding Michaels as lead play-by-play announcer, it was announced Maria Taylor would become the new main host of the program.
-Also new to the crew this year is former Dallas Cowboys head coach Jason Garrett replacing Brees, who left after only one year with NBC.
-In addition, a new logo and package were made for the program.
+With Tirico succeeding Michaels as lead play-by-play announcer, it was announced that Maria Taylor would become the new main host of the program.
+Former Dallas Cowboys head coach Jason Garrett also joined to replace Brees, who left after only one year with NBC.
+Florio continued to appear from home, but made several appearances in-studio and on the road during the season.

+2023

+2023 saw few changes to the pregame show.
+Former New England Patriots safety Devin McCourty joined this season and was added to the studio set, replacing Dungy, who was reassigned to the on-site crew with Jac Collinsworth and Harrison.
+From Week 16 to the Divisional round, Ahmed Fareed took over as host due to Taylor going on maternity leave.
+Florio also made a full-time return to the studio this season.

+2024

+After missing the final 3 weeks of the previous season as well as the previous year's postseason due to maternity leave, Maria Taylor returned for her third year as host of FNIA.
+2024 also saw few changes to the pregame show, but the only significant change was to the show's final block, with the "Sunday Funday" segment replacing the "Best of Week (number)" as well as a major change to the show's final segment, the "Lowe's Home Team Picks" (in which the picks are no longer made individually on camera as in previous years).

+2025

+There were little to no changes made for the 2025 season, except Verizon now sponsors the picks format, replacing Lowe's, who became the main sponsor of FNIA.